blater54/Claims-Denial-Analysis/README.md

 # Insights

 Based on the Data provided, there is a denial rate of 32.8% and the total loss is $98,069.
 The top two reasons are Incorrect Billing Information (loss of $15.3k) and Authorization not obtained ($13.64k), which make up for 29.5% of the Total loss.
 One of the solutions is to ensure that hospitals take more time reviewing the bill amount ( listing the Itemized Bill) and having the authorization to perform the procedure.
+The visualizations also showed that the CPT Code 99221 has the most denied claims for Incorrect billing information, which makes sense since CPT code 99221 is about Inpatient hospital care.